CodeGladiators/CatchMeIfUCan/Game Rule.md

 *Game Rules:*

 * There will a gameboard which looks like a city with houses and streets.
-* The number of houses will be more than 44 for binary search to be an efficient solution than others.
+* There will be multiple levels over which a player will accumulate points.
-* The first player selects a house in which he thinks the thief exists.
+* Both player will try to find the house which the thief is currently looting.
-* If thief is found the first player wins.
+* If thief is found the level ends and the player has to wait for other players.
-* If thief is not found, the second player gets a turn.
-* If second player on selecting a house finds the thief he wins.
-* Otherwise the first player gets the turn and so on until someone catches the thief.
-* Now if a player randomly searches for houses on the street and comparing it with someone who applies logic and uses an algorithm like binary search to search through the sorted houses by wealth list to search for the thief, the second person will win.
+* At the end of all levels, the player with the highest point wins.
+* The player with knowledge of binary search has the better chance of winning.